Krassnig/CodeDraw/INTRODUCTION.md

 If you use an older version of Java you can utilize the `java.util.Scanner` like properties of the EventScanner.

-Much of the program remains exactly the same as with the [Enhanced EventScanner](#Enhanced EventScanner).
+Much of the program remains exactly the same as with the [Enhanced EventScanner](#Enhanced EventScanner), only the event handling part changes.
-The inner while loop in the example below processes all currently available events.
+The inner loop in the example below is now a `while` loop.
 In each iteration a new event will be at the head of the queue and the inner while loop will only stop once all currently available events are consumed.
 Inside the inner loop depending on which type of event is at the head of the queue